 - a.
-Units of Course Weight: A unit of course weight indicates the instructional credit assigned to a course and is designated by the ★ symbol after the course number and name.
+Units of Course Weight: A unit of course weight indicates the instructional credit assigned to a course and is designated by the symbol after the course number and name.
 Units of course weight form a part of the degree requirements and are also used in calculating a student's Grade Point Average (GPA) and Faculty Grade Point Average (FGPA). - b.
-Two-term Course: A two-term course is a course with a course weight of ★6 that normally extends over two consecutive University terms. - Term Course: A term course is a course with a course weight of ★3 that normally extends over one University term. - d.
-Junior Course: Effective September 1990, all courses offered by the Faculty of Arts numbered 199 or lower are junior-level courses.
-Before that, all courses offered by Arts numbered 299 or lower were juniorlevel courses.
-For courses in all other Faculties, the course numbering in effect in that Faculty at the time the course was taken will apply. - e.
-Senior Courses: Those courses numbered 200 to 599. - Normal Course Load: A normal full academic course load is ★30 during the Fall/Winter. - g.
-Courses Extra to the Degree: Courses successfully completed while registered in a program in the Faculty of Arts which are not being used for degree credit are known as courses extra to the degree.
-Such courses are, however, included in the assessment of academic standing (see §44.6). - Minimum Passing Grade: The minimum passing grade in undergraduate courses is a D.
+Two-term Course: A two-term course is a course with a course weight of ★6 that normally extends over two consecutive University terms. - Term Course: A term course is a course with a course weight of ★3 that normally extends over one University term. - Junior Course: Effective September 1990, all courses offered by the Faculty of Arts numbered 199 or lower are junior-level courses.
+Before that, all courses offered by Arts numbered 299 or lower were junior-level courses.
+For courses in all other Faculties, the course numbering in effect in that Faculty at the time the course was taken will apply. - Senior Courses: Those courses numbered 200 to 599. - Normal Course Load: A normal full academic course load is ★30 during the Fall/Winter. - Courses Extra to the Degree: Courses successfully completed while registered in a program in the Faculty of Arts which are not being used for degree credit are known as courses extra to the degree.
+Such courses are, however, included in the assessment of academic standing (see §44.6). - Minimum Passing Grade: The minimum passing grade in University of Alberta undergraduate courses is a D. The minimum final grade for transfer of courses from other postsecondary institutions is C-.